Press

 Up to Hear Music -John Michie

 “'Nineties Girl' is unquestionably another magnificent and assured demonstration of brilliance from B of Briz.
 This tune features some beautiful vocal riffs.
 Throughout the entirety of the song, the lyrics' progression holds the musical pieces together, utilizing some excellent 1990s references, some of which we probably loved, but had forgotten.
-B of Britz truly is an expert at using words to tie a sparse arrangement together.
-The song then transitions into full singing, showcasing Rachel Maxann's incredibly lovely and soulful voice.
-The voice isn’t overdone either.
-This is classic soul.
+B of Britz truly is an expert at using words to tie a sparse arrangement together.”

 Features and interviews